francescobaraldi/time-series-forecasting-with-transformers/README.md

 The dataset used is taken by Yahoo Finance and it contains the *Open*, *High*, *Low*, *Close*, *Adj Close* and *Volume* values of S&P 500 index for each days from 29-01-1993 to 06-10-2022.
 For the goal of this project only the *Close* feature is used in order to obtain **univariate time series**.

 ## Training
-In the ```experiment.py``` file the training has been performed, for each model a set of values for each hyper parameter has been tested together and the results of the training is saved in the specific directories.
+The training is performed in the ```experiment.py``` file, for each model a set of values for each hyper parameter is tested together and the results of the training is saved in the specific directories.
 For each model:
 - batch size = 64;
 - input time series length = 90;
-- trainset split = 70 %
+- trainset split = 70%
-- testset split = 30 %
+- testset split = 30%
 - loss function = mean squared error
 - optimizer = Adam

-### Transformer decoder
+### Transformer decoder best values
 - learning rate = 1e-05
 - number of decoders = 1
 - dimension of the model (feature size) = 128